ng-nathan/ng-nathan.github.io/index.md

 ## WORK EXPERIENCE

-### Grade 11 & 12 Math Tutor - *Tutorbright - Winnipeg, MB*
+### Grade 11/12 Math Tutor & Programming Tutor - *Tutorbright - Winnipeg, MB*
 April 2023 - Present

 - Tutor pre-calculus and 40S, and help preparing for provincial Math exam and pre-university
+- Introduce early concepts of Data Structure and Algorithm and prepare students for Computer Science major

+### Software Developer Intern - *1Bitlab Technology JSC - Hanoi, Vietnam*
+November 2022 – March 2023
+- Used frameworks like React or Vue.js for dynamic user interfaces and wrote server-side code in languages like Python and Node.js
+- Wrote and debugged code under the guidance of a mento

 ### Math & Computer Science Tutor - *Paper - Remote*
 December 2021 - December 2022

 - Remotely tutor Math & Programming to 1-12 students across North America

-### Teaching Assistant - *University of Winnipeg - Winnipeg, MB*
+### Teaching Assistant & Computer Science Grader - *University of Winnipeg & University of Manitoba - Winnipeg, MB*
 January 2022 - August 2022

-- Lab instructor for Math courses

-### Computer Science Grader - *University of Manitoba, Winnipeg, MB*
-January 2022 - May2022
+- Organizing quizzes and help students with homework/assignment during lab session
 - Grade and evaluate students’ tests and assignments

 ### Graphic Designer - *Freelance*